 Adding/removing inter-individual variability

 By default, all parameters have inter-individual variability.
-To remove it, click on the corresponding diagonal elements of the variance-covariance matrix:
+To remove it, click on the checkbox of the random effect column:

 Choosing a method for the parameters without variability

 Parameters without variability are not estimated in the same way as parameter with variability.
 Indeed, the SAEM algorithm requires to draw parameter values from their marginal distribution, which exists only for parameters with variability.

 Several methods can be used to estimate the parameters without variability.
 By default, these parameters are optimized using the Nelder-Mead simplex algorithm (Matlab’s fminsearch method).
-Other options are also available in “Settings > Pop. parameters > Advanced settings”, in the “zero-variability” section:
+Other options are also available in the SAEM settings:

 - No variability (default): optimization via Nelder-Mead simplex algorithm

-- Add decreasing variability: an artificial variability is added for these parameters, allowing estimation via SAEM.
-The variability is progressively forced to zero, such that at the end of the estimation proces, the parameter has a variability of 1e-5.
+- Add decreasing variability: an artificial variability (i.e random effects) is added for these parameters, allowing estimation via SAEM.
+The variability is progressively forced to zero, such that at the end of the estimation process, the parameter has a variability of 1e-5.
 The decrease in variability is exponential with a rate based on the maximum number of iterations for both the exploratory and smoothing phases.
 Note that if the autostop is triggered, the resulting variability might me higher.

-- Variability at the first stage: during the first phase, an artificial variability is added and progressively forced to zero.
-In the second phase, the Nelder-Mead simplex algorithm is used.
+- Variability at the first stage: during the exploratory phase of SAEM, an artificial variability is added and progressively forced to zero (same as above).
+In the smoothing phase, the Nelder-Mead simplex algorithm is used.

 Depending on the specific project, one or the other method may lead to a better convergence.
 If the default method does not provide satisfying results, it is worth trying the other methods.

 Alternatively, the standard deviation of the random effects can be fixed to a small value, for instance 5% for log-normally distributed parameters.
-To enforce a fixed value, right click on the initial omega value.
+To enforce a fixed value, click on the wheel next to the initial omega value and select “Fixed”.